Encrypt and Decrypt an Access Database and identify the Reasons to use Encryption.

 If you encrypt a database and then lose the password, you will be unable to use the database.
 You cannot remove a database password if you do not know the password.

-Overview of encryption Tool
+Overview of encryption Tool:

 The encryption tool makes your data unreadable by other tools, and sets a password that is required to use the database.
 Remember these rules as you proceed:

 The new encryption feature applies only to databases in the .accdb file format.
 The tool uses a stronger encryption algorithm than was used in earlier versions of Access.
+If you want to encode or apply a password to an earlier-version Access database (an .mdb file), Access uses the Encoding and Password features from Access 2003.
+The steps in this section explain how to create and apply a password to an Access 2007 database.

-Encrypt a Database
+Encrypt a Microsoft Access Database

-1.Open the database in Exclusive mode.
+Open the database in Exclusive mode.
 ShowHow do I open a database in Exclusive mode?

 Button image

-2.On the Database Tools tab, in the Database Tools group, click Encrypt with Password.
+On the Database Tools tab, in the Database Tools group, click Encrypt with Password.

-The Set Database Password dialog box appears.
 Note: Use strong passwords that combine uppercase and lowercase letters, numbers, and symbols.
 Weak passwords don't mix these elements.

 Strong password: Y6dh!et5.